Tediace/rust-beginner-guide-code/rust-example-code/src/module1/ownership.md

 call code to explicitly free it.

 Rust take a different path: the memory is automatically return once the variable that owns it goes out of scope.
-Here's a example using string instead of s string literal:
+Here's an example using string instead of s string literal:
 ```rust
     let s = String::from("hello"); // s is valid from this point forward
     // do stuff with s